-Volunteer Jonathan LaPlace of CT recently returned from Nepal to deliver school supplies, uniforms, and check status on Clean Water Project.
+Volunteer Johnathan LaPlace of CT recently returned from Nepal to deliver school supplies, uniforms, and check status on Clean Water Project.

 He traveled with our Nepal Volunteer Coordinator, Nawaraj Baskota and his family.
-Jonathan delivering uniforms and school supplies to representative of remote Mijar Village school.
+Johnathan delivering uniforms and school supplies to representative of remote Mijar Village school.

 Sunil, Vice President of non-profit, Bishnu Baskota Foundation & Nepali & U.S Volunteers helping in remote villages of Nepal.
 Chris Hockert Board Chair Nickels for Nepal & Sunil